The O.C.: Chrismukkah

 Within the series, Seth Cohen has a Jewish father and a Protestant (Presbyterian) mother.
 As a way to merge the two religions, Seth claims to have "created Chrismukkah" when he was six years old.
 The series included annual Chrismukkah episodes for every season of its run.
 Particulars of when exactly the holiday was celebrated were not given; Seth simply said in the first season's Chrismukkah episode that it was "eight days of presents, followed by one day of many presents."
 Chrismukkah later received mention in the television series Grey's Anatomy.

 In December 2011 the pop-culture website The A.V.
 Club reviewed all four Chrismukkah episodes for its "TV Club Advent Calendar."
 The writer noted, "When thinking back on holiday specials of yore for this project, the first thing that popped into my head wasn't nostalgia for my Rankin/Bass- and Chuck Jones-filled youth.
 Instead, I immediately focused on a much more recent obsession: Chrismukkah.
 Created by The O.C.'s Seth Cohen ...."
 The reviewer continued, saying that "A thread of underlying sadness unites all four Chrismukkah episodes, but it's a sadness that begs to be redeemed by the end of the hour.
 Chrismukkah is really about traditional Christmas togetherness and your standard happy ending; it's the everyday miracle of people coming together to create something magical."
+Entertainment Weekly also ranked the episodes.
+The show helped popularise the term as an actual holiday in mainstream media.